renovatebot/renovate/docs/usage/faq.md

   ]
 ```

-Note that schedule must be in the form of an array, even if only one schedule is present.
+The "schedule" propery must always be defined in an array, even if you only set a single schedule.
 Multiple entries in the array means "or".

 ### Disable Renovate for certain dependency types